• tiktok

 The Course:

-• Courses start every 4 weeks
+• Foundation Courses start every 4 weeks

-• Riding and non-riding option
+• Riding and non-riding pathways are available

 • Designed to ensure learners are competent both on the ground working with horses and also whilst riding a thoroughbred horse at exercise